 After the formation of Haryana, both the states wanted a capital.
 So, Chandigarh, due to the proximity and the significance that it had achieved, became the capital of both the states.

 Demography of Chandigarh

 The areas of concern are female literacy and female sex ratio.
 The government is taking measures to improve the condition of females here.
 In rural areas the female sex ratio is very unfortunate, which needs improvement.
-Chandigarh has only one district called Chandigarh.

 Economy of Chandigarh

 As Chandigarh is recognized as the base of three different governments, it has become the major government employer in the region.
 Most of the population here works in government offices.
 The capital also has around 15 medium to large industries along with public sector enterprises.
 There are around 2500 units of small scale industries.
 It is an emerging outsourcing and IT services hub.

 It has plenty of industries that manufacture paper, sanitary ware, machine tools, basic metals, auto parts, pharmaceuticals and electrical appliances.
 There are plenty of industries relating to food products as well.
 Due to the incredible infrastructure, Chandigarh today has many industries and factories.
 It has better connectivity and communication system.
 Although the city was not planned to be an industrial hub, it has become quite prominent in this sector.
 The tourism sector has also grown tremendously and is now very popular among the Indians as well as people aboard.
 Due to this the income of the city has increased and contributed a lot to its total economy.
 It is also known to have the higher per capita income as compared to few other major cities of the country.

 As far as industries are concerned paper manufacturing, basic metals, sanitary ware, auto parts, machine tools, pharmaceuticals and electrical appliances alloys and machinery are the important industries in Chandigarh.
 Other industries are related to food products.